15 Sights in One Day | A Self-Guided Walking Tour of Dublin

 Located 5-10 minutes down St Patrick’s Street, Saint Patrick’s is Dublin’s second cathedral.
 Jonathan Swift, best known as the author of Gulliver’s Travels, is buried under its floor.
 He was Dean of the Cathedral from 1713 to 1745.
 Tickets must be purchased to enter the edifice.

 Adjacent to the Cathedral is the picturesque St Patrick’s Park created in 1901 by Sir Edward Guinness.
 Around the corner from the Cathedral down St Patrick’s Close can be found the Marsh’s Library.
-One of Dublin’s hidden gems, the Marsh’s Library is a perfectly preserved 18th century library.
+One of Dublin’s best off-the-beaten path things to do in Dublin, the Marsh’s Library is a perfectly preserved 18th century library.
 Entrance fee is only 3 euros.

 H. George’s Street Arcade

-One of Europe’s oldest shopping centres, George’s Street Arcade is a Victorian indoor market home to an eclectic range of stores, stalls and cafes.
-Visit its vintage shops, browse drawings from local artists or buy some homemade fudge from the Man of Aran.
+One of Europe’s oldest shopping centres, George’s Street Arcade is a Victorian indoor market home to an eclectic range of stores, stalls and cafés.
+Visit its vintage shops or browse drawings from local artists.
 Discover the unexpected in George’s Street Arcade.

 I. Powerscourt Centre

-Wander through the streets of the Creative Quarter for more independent stores with locally made products and Irish design.
+Wander through the streets of the Creative Quarter for more independent stores with locally made products and some of the best Irish craft shops in Dublin.

 J. Grafton Street

 You’ve reached Grafton Street, Dublin’s main shopping district.
-This pedestrian-only street is home to many high-street brands from TopShop to Victoria’s Secret.
+This pedestrian-only street is home to many high-street brands, from Vans to Victoria’s Secret.
 On sunny days, Grafton Street is taken over by buskers and inventive entertainers.
 Talented or not, that’s up to you to decide!

 At Grafton Street’s far end sits Stephen’s Green Shopping Centre.
 Its impressive architecture of glass and steel should convince you to have a peek inside.
 Across from it can be found the Gaiety Theatre.
-Every summer the Gaiety welcome a world-renowned show: River Dance.
+Every summer, the Gaiety welcomes a world-renowned show: River Dance.

 Feeling hungry or tired?
 Time to get some energy back before exploring further.
 Cafes and restaurants abound in Grafton Street and nearby side streets.
 Eat a sandwich on the go, sit on a terrace for a coffee and light bite or enjoy comforting pub food.
 There’s something for every taste in and around Grafton Street.